katholiek-onderwijs-vlaanderen/sri/README.md

 If `verb` is omitted, it MUST be interpreted as PUT.

 The response body matches this same composition, and returns the http status and body (if any) the regular operations would return.
-A client MAY combine all types of operations (GET/PUT/POST/DELETE) in a single batch operation.
+A client MAY combine operations of ttype GET/PUT/DELETE in a single batch operation.
+The batch operation itseld MUST be a PUT operation.

     [
      {